Last Updated: 8/21/21 – National Parks Road Trips – Desert Parks Road Trip

 - Part 5 – Heart of California Road Trip

 Desert Mountains and Caves Road Trip

-You will start this adventure in the city of El Paso, Texas, where you will rent a car and immediately head South towards the United States border with Mexico to the Big Bend National park.
+You will start this desert parks road trip in the city of El Paso, Texas, where you will rent a car and immediately head South towards the United States border with Mexico to the Big Bend National Park.
 This park is one of the largest parks in the continental United States, and also one of the most beautiful.
 With a wide array of landscapes, from desert, to forest, to mountains, there is a lot to see in this beautiful park.

 After spending some time enjoying Big Bend, you will head back North to Guadalupe Mountains National Park, which features some of the largest mountains in the American Southwest.
 From there, it is only a short drive to Carlsbad Caverns National Park, which features one of the largest cave systems in the world.
 You will get to learn about how the cave was formed, how it has been used throughout history, and just marvel at its size and complexity.

-As soon as you have had your fill of the cave at Carlsbad Caverns, you will take another short drive to White Sands National Monument.
-This may just be my favorite public land on this trip as the landscape at White Sands is absolutely breathtaking.
+As soon as you have had your fill of the cave at Carlsbad Caverns, you will take another short drive to White Sands National Park.
+This may just be my favorite public land on this desert parks road trip as the landscape at White Sands is absolutely breathtaking.
 Make sure you get there for sunrise or stay for sunset as these are the most beautiful times of day to view the white sand dunes.

 Once you reach Saguaro National Park, have your camera ready to take plenty of pictures.
 The Saguaro cactuses can grow as tall as a telephone pole and are absolutely amazing to see in person.
 When visiting the park, please note that it is split in half by the city of Tucson, where you will finish your trip.
 Once you have finished checking out the amazing cactuses in Saguaro, you can head to the airport to return your rental car and fly home.